VedashreeVKulkarni/TaskTrack/README.md

 # TaskTrack
-This project basically focuses on backend,Technologies used are,EJS Node.js Express Tailwind CSS
+This project basically focuses on backend,Technologies used are,EJS Node.js Express Tailwind CSS Javascript